davidwitten/GoodCalc/README.md

 GoodPyCalc
 ==========

-A better version of my old calculator; it has many more functions, and is more advanced, while being more efficient.
+The best calculator-programming languages, it has 60+ functions, and is more advanced, while being more efficient.

 Functions
 ---------